Jerez de la Frontera – Estadio Municipal de Chapín

 The Estadio Domecq pictured in 1988 – It’s final season.

 Not a great deal happened over the next three decades.
 Jerez CD became Xerez Club Deportivo in August 1963 and the newly named club made fleeting visits to La Segunda in 1967-68 and 1971-72.
 Four Tercera titles were won in this period, but Xerez was a high-ranking Tercera team when restructuring of the leagues saw the club debut in the newly formed Segunda B in 1977.
 After four years of mid-table finishes, the club surprised everybody with a league title and promotion back to the second division in May 1982.
 The stay lasted just the one season, but the club continued to push and won another league title and promotion back to La Segunda in May 1986.
-Despite finishing bottom in 86-87, Xerez avoided relegation thanks to the Federation’s decision to cancel relegation.
+Despite finishing bottom in 86-87, Xerez avoided relegation thanks to the Spanish Federation’s decision to extend the division.
 Thanks to this reprieve, the club recovered and recorded a ninth-place finish in what was to be its last season at the Estadio Domecq.
-To be frank, the old stadium, with its four sides of open terraces and limited uncovered seating would have looked dated in the 1960’s.
+To be frank, the old stadium, with its four sides of open terraces and limited uncovered seating would have looked dated in the 1960s.
 So, it came as a relief when the club moved seven hundred metres to the south east and the new Municipal Municipal de Chapin in August 1988.
 The Estadio Domecq site was redeveloped and is now a small housing estate.

 Xerez020220a